 Parallels in Time: A History of Developmental Disabilities - From the Ancient Era, through the era of institutionalization, to independent living and roots of self advocacy.

 From Asylum to Prison: Deinstitutionalization and the Rise of Mass Incarceration after 1945 (2018), by Anne Parsons

 Eugenics Archives (Canada) reflects the collaboration of scholars, survivors, students, and community partners in challenging eugenics.
 Entry on Deinstitutionalization.

 Pennhurst Memorial and Preservation Alliance aims to promote an understanding of the struggle for dignity and full civil rights for persons with disabilities, using the little-known history at Pennhurst.
-This is part of an effort to create a world-class museum to honor and memorialize the ongoing civil and human rights struggle of Americans with disabilities at a location of national significance, to assure that we never go back.
+Includes an incredible timeline of Pennhurst and a comprehensive list of disability history resources.

 The book Decarcerating Disability mentions several important exposés, including (warning- these are incredibly disturbing to watch and read, mentions of violence, abuse, death, institutionalization):

 CHRISTMAS IN PURGATORY - A Photographic Essay on Mental Retardation (1974) Burton Blatt and Fred Kaplan